-Wildlife such as hippo, buffalo, crocodiles, rhino, elephant and lion roam around the Zambezi Valley.
-Mana Pools is a well known park where there is a wide variety of game, and game walks and drives are very popular in this park.
-Canoe Safaris are one of the best in Southern Africa, and is the ideal way to get up close to the animals and nature.
+Wildlife such as hippos, buffalo, crocodiles, rhinos, elephants,s, and lions roam around the Zambezi Valley.
+Mana Pools is a well-known park where there is a wide variety of game, and game walks and drives are very popular in this park.
+Canoe Safaris are one of the best in Southern Africa and are the ideal way to get up close to animals and nature.

 There are many camps along the banks of the Zambezi River which give you the ideal opportunity to catch tiger fish whilst viewing the game as well.

-Zimbabwe has a number of stunning golf courses to play on; in the Eastern Highlands especially there are the well known Troutbeck and Leopard Rock courses that offer quite a challenging course, as well as some of the most breathtaking views.
-At the other end of the country in Victoria falls, Elephant hills is another course not to be forgotten, an 18 hole golf course designed by Gary Player, and not unusual to see warthog, and even elephant on the course!!
-In Harare there are many well maintained courses to choose from, making Zimbabwe a definite destination for any golfing enthusiast!
+Zimbabwe has a number of stunning golf courses to play on; in the Eastern Highlands especially there are the well-known Troutbeck and Leopard Rock courses that offer quite a challenging course, as well as some of the most breathtaking views.
+At the other end of the country in Victoria falls, Elephant hills is another course not to be forgotten, an 18-hole golf course designed by Gary Player, and not unusual to see warthog and even elephants on the course!!
+In Harare there are many well-maintained courses to choose from, making Zimbabwe a definite destination for any golfing enthusiast!